Edith-panda/Edith-panda/README.md

 - 👋 Hi, I’m @Edith-panda
 - 👀 I’m interested in Python projects , Machine learning, Cloud computing , C++ problems, Networking.
-- ✨Iam a problem solver  and a Competitive  programmer.
+- ✨I am a problem solver  and a Competitive  programmer.
 I like to apply my knowledge to solve real time problems and difficulties in my surroundings.

 - 💞️ I’m looking to collaborate on Open source